jgburton/WDI_PROJECT_2/README.md

 ## Technology

-The technology stack used consists of an Express back-end, MongoDB database and a mixture of jQuery and JavaScript on the front end.
+The technology stack used consists of an Restfull Express back-end, MongoDB database and a mixture of jQuery and JavaScript on the front end.
 The full list of dependencies can be found in```package.json```.

-Restfull Express App.

 ###Approach to the build of City Jazz: <br>
 1. Set up the map using the Google Maps API after requesting an API key.
 Then determine the coordinates for the center of the map, make equilivalent to central London. <br>